VirtualPlanetaryLaboratory/vplanet/examples/CassiniMulti/README.rst

 A damped orbital-rotational system can enter a "Cassini state," in which a planet's rotational axis, orbital axis, and the local total angular momentum vector are all coplanar.
-In this case, we consider Teegarden's Star's planetary system, which consists of two planets that are affected by tides from the host star.
+In this case, we consider Teegarden's Star's planetary system, which consists of two planets that are both affected by tides from the host star.
 Here we assume a mutual inclination of ~10 degrees, and all orbital and physical parameters are consistent with the observations.
 We assume that planet b has no water, but planet c does; this choice means that planet b's